 Restoration Costs for Classic Cars on Average – Costs of Labor

-Labor’s charged by all shops and the majority charge upwards of $75.00 per hour.
+Labor’s charged by all shops, and the majority charge upwards of $75.00 per hour.
 Specialty shops, such as those that provide bespoke paintwork or upholstery, may charge more or offer a set rate.
 Many stores mark up the parts even higher.
-Subcontracting for metal work or whatever else will be charged at cost plus method as well.
+Subcontracting for metal work or whatever else will also be charged at cost plus method.

 Costs of completion